METARCHY/about_metarchy/docs/metarchy-rules.md

 - **Earth Hour** (Each Player discards any amount of Electricity Tokens, but players don't know how many resources other players discarded.
 After all Players have discarded the desired amount of Electricity Tokens (the desired number may be zero), information about how many resources each player has discarded becomes publicly known.
 The number of Electricity Tokens discarded is compared.
 The Player who has discarded more Electricity Tokens receives a random Action Card.)
 - **Prevent Eco-Crisis** (Each Player discards any amount of Recycling Tokens, but players don't know how many resources other players discarded.
 After all Players have discarded the desired number of Recycling Tokens (the desired number may be zero), information about how many resources each player has discarded becomes publicly known.
 The number of Recycling Tokens discarded is compared.
 The Player who has discarded more Recycling Tokens receives a random Action Card.)

-If two or more players meet the conditions specified on the Event Card, the winner is determined by automatically drawing from the players' pre-committed **Argument Queue** (a sequence of RSP Arguments used instantly to resolve ties without halting the game).
+If two or more players meet the conditions specified on the Event Card, the winner is determined by a quick Rock-Scissors-Paper resolution.
 ---

 ## ⏳ Game Flow & Phases